Kevin Scott (computer scientist)

-Kevin Scott (born 1972) serves as Chief Technology Officer at Microsoft.
-He was previously Senior Vice President of Engineering and Operations at LinkedIn from February 2011 – January 2017.
+Kevin Scott (born 1972) is chief technology officer at Microsoft.
+He was previously Senior Vice President of Engineering and Operations at LinkedIn from February 2011 to January 2017.

 Education

 Kevin Scott grew up in Gladys, Virginia.
 He holds a bachelor's degree from Lynchburg College in computer science and a master's degree from Wake Forest University in computer science.

 He enrolled in a Ph.D. program at the University of Virginia.